Transparency and translucency: UV-Vis: electronic transitions

 Most of the time, it is a combination of the above that happens to the light that hits an object.
 The states in different materials vary in the range of energy that they can absorb.
 Most glasses, for example, block ultraviolet (UV) light.
 What happens is the electrons in the glass absorb the energy of the photons in the UV range while ignoring the weaker energy of photons in the visible light spectrum.
-But there are also existing special glass types, like special types of borosilicate glass or quartz that are UV-permeable and thus allow a high transmission of ultra violet light.
+But there are also existing special glass types, like special types of borosilicate glass or quartz that are UV-permeable and thus allow a high transmission of ultraviolet light.

 Thus, when a material is illuminated, individual photons of light can make the valence electrons of an atom transition to a higher electronic energy level.
 The photon is destroyed in the process and the absorbed radiant energy is transformed to electric potential energy.
-Several things can happen then to the absorbed energy: it may be re-emitted by the electron as radiant energy (in this case the overall effect is in fact a scattering of light), dissipated to the rest of the material (i.e. transformed into heat), or the electron can be freed from the atom (as in the photoelectric effects and Compton effects).
+Several things can happen, then, to the absorbed energy: It may be re-emitted by the electron as radiant energy (in this case, the overall effect is in fact a scattering of light), dissipated to the rest of the material (i.e., transformed into heat), or the electron can be freed from the atom (as in the photoelectric effects and Compton effects).

-Infrared: Bond stretching
+Infrared: bond stretching

 The primary physical mechanism for storing mechanical energy of motion in condensed matter is through heat, or thermal energy.
 Thermal energy manifests itself as energy of motion.
 Thus, heat is motion at the atomic and molecular levels.
 The primary mode of motion in crystalline substances is vibration.
 Any given atom will vibrate around some mean or average position within a crystalline structure, surrounded by its nearest neighbors.
 This vibration in two dimensions is equivalent to the oscillation of a clock's pendulum.
 It swings back and forth symmetrically about some mean or average (vertical) position.
 Atomic and molecular vibrational frequencies may average on the order of 1012 cycles per second (Terahertz radiation).

-When a light wave of a given frequency strikes a material with particles having the same or (resonant) vibrational frequencies, then those particles will absorb the energy of the light wave and transform it into thermal energy of vibrational motion.
+When a light wave of a given frequency strikes a material with particles having the same or (resonant) vibrational frequencies, those particles will absorb the energy of the light wave and transform it into thermal energy of vibrational motion.
 Since different atoms and molecules have different natural frequencies of vibration, they will selectively absorb different frequencies (or portions of the spectrum) of infrared light.
 Reflection and transmission of light waves occur because the frequencies of the light waves do not match the natural resonant frequencies of vibration of the objects.
 When infrared light of these frequencies strikes an object, the energy is reflected or transmitted.

 If the object is transparent, then the light waves are passed on to neighboring atoms through the bulk of the material and re-emitted on the opposite side of the object.
 Such frequencies of light waves are said to be transmitted.